reruo321/Java_Practice/Chapter-13/README.md

 It needs some headers and continuous connections among the systems to transmit data in sequence, with no duplication and errors.
 Meanwhile, UDP is a connectionless protocol transmitting datagram.
 It is lightweight, but no guarantee of delivery, ordering, or duplicate protection.
 ### 3. Internet Layer
+Internet layer defines packet (or datagram) and sets its route.
+Packet has source IP address, destination IP address, data, and some fields.
+The layer checks the address of packet, goes to the address in the network, and transmits it to the host.
 ### 4. Network Access Layer
+The layer supports network hardware things like NIC or device drivers.
+TCP/IP follows IEEE hardware standard, and it uses Ethernet.

+## TCP/IP Address